jamesfricker/bobcat-sdk/examples/001-counter/README.md

 entrypoint, to serve as a test to ensure that we don't exceed this in the generated code.

 Should not exceed 8908 bytes! wasm-opt output puts the binary at 5883 bytes.
-The reference (with Stylus SDK) codebase is 19404 bytes, and with wasm-opt, 15772 bytes.
+The reference (with Stylus SDK, 0.90.2, no std, "z" optimisation level) codebase is 16598 bytes, and with wasm-opt, 11441 bytes.